-Though amyloidosis can’t be cured, treatment can ease symptoms and slow amyloid buildup.
+There is no cure for amyloidosis yet.
+But for some types of the disease, treatment can ease symptoms and slow buildup.
 With effective treatment, many patients live with amyloidosis for decades.

 Amyloidosis may not cause noticeable symptoms until it seriously affects organs.
 Symptoms vary depending on the part of the body affected.
 They may include:

 - Shortness of breath

 - Diarrhea and constipation

 - Swelling in the ankles or legs